 - From mainland: 1-800-222-3229 (tollfree)

 - To speak with a Hawaii Tax agent in person go to the Princess Ruth Keelikolani Building (830 Punchbowl Street).

 - 1042-S form: Foreign nationals may receive a 1042-S form if they are recipients of scholarships or fellowships in the US, or tax treaty benefits.
+UH mails out the 1042-S mid-March.
 Attach a copy of the 1042-S to your federal tax form.

 - 1099 Forms: You will receive a 1099 form if you received dividends or interest income.
 These forms are generally mailed to you from banks and other financial institutions.
 You may also receive a 1099 form if you were paid as a consultant (not employee) by a US organization.

 - Have You Checked for Tax Treaty Benefits?
 The United States may have a tax treaty with your country of citizenship, and this treaty may limit your taxability or provide special tax benefits.
 See IRS Publication 901 for details.